Don't Hug Me I'm Scared: Reception

-Web series

-The series as a whole has received widespread critical acclaim.
+The series received widespread critical acclaim.
 Scott Beggs listed the original short film as number 8 on his list of the 11 best short films of 2011.
 Carolina Mardones listed the first episode as number 7 in her top ten short films of 2011.
-It was also included as part of a cinema event in Banksy's Dismaland.
+It was included as part of a cinema event in Banksy's Dismaland.
 In April 2016, the main characters of the series were featured on the cover of the magazine Printed Pages, along with an "interview" of the three main characters written by the magazine's editor.
-All six episodes of DHMIS were included in the September 2016 festival XOXO.
+All six episodes were included in the September 2016 festival XOXO.

 Drew Grant of The Observer described the series as "mind-melting".
 Freelance writer Benjamin Hiorns observed that "it's not the subject matter that makes these films so strangely alluring, it's the strikingly imaginative set and character design and the underlying Britishness of it all".
 Joe Blevins of The A.V.
 Club praised the show's "sense-to-nonsense ratio" and its production values.
 Samantha Joy of TenEighty praised the sixth episode of the series, writing that it "creates a provocative end to a pretty dark narrative about content creation".

 Television series

-Like the web series, the television series has also received critical acclaim.
-Toussaint Egan of Polygon states, "Don't Hug Me I'm Scared could be described as the demented British half-cousin of Sesame Street and the heir apparent to Wonder Showzen, albeit less politically charged than the latter and more focused on taking a sledgehammer to the standard of children's educational television".

-Don't Hug Me I'm Scared has been named as one of the best TV shows of 2022 by several publications.
-The Telegraph ranked it at number 20, saying it was "unlucky not to be (in the top 10)".
-The Guardian ranked it at number 31, calling it "clever, bleak, charming, grotesque and funny".
-Radio Times ranked it at number 42, praising its "creepy and mysterious spin on vintage children’s television, brought vividly to life through inventive crafts and puppetry".

-The series was nominated for Best Scripted Comedy Show at the 2023 National Comedy Awards.